-Our admissions policy, as a Voluntary Controlled School, is determined by Buckinghamshire County Council.
-The County policy can be viewed on their website.
+Our admissions policy as a Local Authority Maintained School, is determined by Buckinghamshire Council.
+Their admissions policy can be viewed on their website.
 To apply for a place at St Michael's C.E School you need to contact the Local Authority in which you live.
 We appreciate parents informing us too if they are interested in applying for a place in any year group.
-If you live in Buckinghamshire you can apply on line by going to www.buckscc.gov.uk where you will find step by step guidance.
-If you wish to apply for a place after the normal transfer time then you need to complete an 'in year' admission form from your own Local Authority.
-If you live in Buckinghamshire this can be downloaded from the Buckinghamshire County Council website www.buckscc.gov.uk.
+You can apply on line by clicking HERE ,where you will find step by step guidance.

 Children are admitted to full-time education during the academic year in which they are 5.
 We welcome the children to visit us prior to starting so that they may become familiar and confident with the daily routines.
 Parents/carers who are considering sending their child to St Michael’s are most welcome to visit the school.
 To make an appointment, please use the on-line booking form or alternatively, telephone the school.